Kostin-ilya/Kostin-ilya/README.md

 Hello, my name is Ilia!
 I am a highly motivated and result-oriented React JS developer with 2 years of experience in web development.
 My technical expertise includes React, Redux, JavaScript, TypeScript, HTML, CSS.
 I have been working in technology related companies since 2014 and have also worked in sales for a long time .
 Since 2021, I have fully transitioned to working  as a Front-end developer.
 I have experience building web applications and responsive websites.
 I enjoy working with application logic.
-Examples of my code can be found on my GitHub.
 I strive to cooperate with professional colleagues, where I can contribute and support the team in achieving common goals.

 - Current location: Izmir/Türkiye
 - Format of work: Office/Remote work;